 Overview

 Kane Smith advises clients on government investigations and white-collar criminal defense matters.
-He represents individual and corporate clients in criminal and internal investigations, including matters related to government grant fraud, energy commodities, and securities.
+He represents individual and corporate clients in criminal and internal investigations in a variety of industries, including energy commodities, finance, cryptocurrency and blockchain, securities, healthcare, and automotive and transportation.

 During law school, Kane served as a judicial intern for the Honorable Judge Emmet G. Sullivan on the United States District Court for the District of Columbia.